iodigital-com/techhub/src/content/articles/i-want-to-react-use-this.md

 ---
-title: "I want to _React.use()_ this!"
+title: 'I want to _React.use()_ this!'
-date: "2022-11-22"
+date: '2022-11-22'
-images: ["/articles/i-want-to-react-use-this/i-want-to-react-use-this.jpg"]
+images: ['/articles/i-want-to-react-use-this/i-want-to-react-use-this.jpg']
-summary: "A big part of working with React.js is fetching data and displaying the results.
-Let’s see how the new React.use() hook can can help you!"
+summary: 'A big part of working with React.js is fetching data and displaying the results.
+Let’s see how the new React.use() hook can can help you!'
-authors: ["dave-bitter"]
+authors: ['dave-bitter']
-theme: "blue"
+theme: 'blue'
 ---

 There’s quite a bit of chatter lately about an experimental hook called `React.use()`.
 This will fundamentally change the way you work with [React.js](https://reactjs.org/).
 Let’s have a look at what it is, why you would want to `React.use()` it and how it works!